CANDY-LINE/candy-red/README.md

 * publish local Node-RED nodes in this project to npm repository

 ## Revision History
+* 2.9.1
+  - Add a new switch to enable/disable learning mode on start up for test use (local-node-enocean)
+  - Add a new boolean property whether or not to ignore LRN bit while learning mode (local-node-enocean)
 * 2.9.0
   - Bump up Node-RED version to v0.15.2 (NOTE: Node-RED Node Palette is disabled by default, set NODE_PALETTE_ENABLED=true for enabling the palette UI)
   - Bump up Dashboard UI version to v2.1.0